drewm27/speakerrankings/passive-bookshelf-large.md

 This page ranks 13 large size bookshelf speakers.
 The large bookshelf class of speakers have woofers above 5.75".
 This size class will have the deepest bass of all the bookshelf size speakers.
 Bigger woofers will have deeper bass but the speaker will generally be bigger and heavier.

+Keep in mind that the law of diminishing returns applies and the extremely expensive speakers at the top are really just a little better than the more reasonably priced ones.

 Consider this page to be a work in progress and more speakers will be added.

 **Use your browser's search feature to search for speakers on this page.**